intuit-archive/maws/README.md

 How do you use it?
 =================

 To use MAWS you need to install the maws Ruby gem, then create some config files and then run the `maws` command.
-It will look for and load the 'config' folder relative to your working directory.
+It will look for and load the 'maws.yml' file in your working directory.
+See `examples` folder how to create MAWS configurations.

 Your configs will specify what types of instances you have, how many of each type you would like and how they should be configured so they can see each other.